microsoft/MLOpsPython/docs/getting_started.md

 ### Variable Descriptions

-**WORKSPACE_NAME** is used for creating the Azure Machine Learning Workspace.
-You can provide an existing Azure ML Workspace here if you've got one.

 **BASE_NAME** is used as a prefix for naming Azure resources.
 When sharing an Azure subscription, the prefix allows you to avoid naming collisions for resources that require unique names, for example, Azure Blob Storage and Registry DNS.
 Make sure to set BASE_NAME to a unique name so that created resources will have unique names, for example, MyUniqueMLamlcr, MyUniqueML-AML-KV, and so on.
 The length of the BASE_NAME value shouldn't exceed 10 characters and must contain letters and numbers only.

+**LOCATION** is the name of the [Azure location](https://azure.microsoft.com/en-us/global-infrastructure/locations/) for your resources.
+There should be no spaces in the name.
+For example, central, westus, westus2.

 **RESOURCE_GROUP** is used as the name for the resource group that will hold the Azure resources for the solution.
 If providing an existing Azure ML Workspace, set this value to the corresponding resource group name.

+**WORKSPACE_NAME** is used for creating the Azure Machine Learning Workspace.
+You can provide an existing Azure ML Workspace here if you've got one.

 **AZURE_RM_SVC_CONNECTION** is used by the [Azure Pipeline]((../environment_setup/iac-create-environment-pipeline.yml)) in Azure DevOps that creates the Azure ML workspace and associated resources through Azure Resource Manager.
 You'll create the connection in a [step below](#create-an-azure-devops-service-connection-for-the-azure-resource-manager).

 **WORKSPACE_SVC_CONNECTION** is used to reference a [service connection for the Azure ML workspace](#create-an-azure-devops-azure-ml-workspace-service-connection).
 You'll create the connection after [provisioning the workspace](#provisioning-resources-using-azure-pipelines) in the [Create an Azure DevOps Service Connection for the Azure ML Workspace](#create-an-azure-devops-service-connection-for-the-azure-ml-workspace) section below.

+**ACI_DEPLOYMENT_NAME** is used for naming the scoring service during deployment to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

 ## Provisioning resources using Azure Pipelines